anthony-r-h/anthony-r-h.github.io/_posts/2023-10-4-ALIEXPRESS_ALLROAD_PLAN.md

 ### Brakes

-In the original 2023 build, I used L-TWOO RX hydraulic calipers which worked great, but I didn't like how they looked.
+In the original 2023 build, I used L-TWOO RX hydraulic calipers.
+They worked very well, but I didn't like how they looked.
 I replaced them with ZRACE XG4 four-piston hydraulic calipers.
 Some L-TWOO RX groupsets are now sold with these calipers, but that option was not available when I bought mine.

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/zrace_XG4_1.png">